Optional Field Trip Information (Monday, July 29)

 Re-create 40 acre wetland, pond, prairie, savanna, and lacustrine habitats; connect pond to Lake Michigan for fish spawning habitat

-Recommended Clothing: Dress for walking---long pants, lightweight long sleeved shirt, hat and sunscreen.
+Recommended Clothing: Dress for walking---lightweight long sleeved shirt, hat and sunscreen.
+Flip Flops are appropriate for the beach stop only.

 Food provided: Lunch, water and snacks.